tdseher/addtag-project/README.md

 /path/to/python -m pip install regex
 ```

 Often, the package is not available on PYPI, or you need a development version.
 In these cases, you can direct `pip` to download and setup a package from a code repository.
 The easiest way to install it and take care of all dependencies is to use `pip`, assuming `git` is available in the `PATH` environmental variable.
 Here is how to install the `Azimuth` package from [GitHub](https://github.com/).
-The easiest way to install it and take care of all dependencies is to use `pip`, assuming `git` is available in the `PATH` environmental variable.
 ```sh
 pip2.7 install git+https://github.com/MicrosoftResearch/Azimuth.git
 ```